 When grunting is associated with any of the symptoms mentioned above, then it is best to consult your doctor.
-If there are no serious signs, but you are concerned about your baby’s grunting, you could try a few home remedies after seeking the doctor’s opinion.

 In most cases, grunting occurs as a natural part of the baby’s development.
 But if you are a new parent and are still worried about the baby’s occasional grunts, then try the home remedies to reduce it.
 Do consult your doctor before trying anything.
-But note that as long your baby does not show any other symptoms, grunting will eventually stop when their stomach muscles develop and they can pass stools normally.
+But note that as long your baby does not show any other symptoms, grunting will eventually stop when their stomach muscles develop, and they can pass stools normally.

 Have a home remedy to prevent baby grunting?
 Let us know in the comments section below.

 2. SS Mathai, U Raju, M Kantikar; Management of Respiratory Distress In the Newborn (2011); US National Library of Medicine National Institutes of Health.

 3. Rocha GM et al.; Persistent grunting respirations after birth.; National Center For Biotechnology Information (2018)